emmawalshdev/kaytea_art/README.md

 #### Elements on all pages

 - Navigation
-  - The navigation features The logo which is present on both mobile and desktop screen sizes.
+  - The navigation features the company logo, which is present on both mobile and desktop screen sizes.
   - Links to the blog, shop, about and contact pages are featured on the navbar.
 These are contained within the hamburger menu on mobile devices.
   - A search bar based on title and description allows for text searches.
   - A shopping cart showing it's total cost is shown on the navbar.
 This is available across all pages.